Asia-Pacific Network

 The APAC Network Advisory Board, composed of leading regional figures from climate and finance, provides guidance and advice to the APAC Network, including strategic direction, local and regional expertise, and representation in overseeing the work of the APAC Network’s workplan and outputs.

-Ravi Menon, Managing Director of the MAS and chair of the Network for Greening the Financial System (NGFS), chairs the Advisory Board and is joined by leading experts on climate finance from both private, public, and civil society sectors, including:
+Ravi Menon, former Managing Director of the Monetary Authority of Singapore (MAS), chairs the Advisory Board and is joined by leading experts on climate finance from both private, public, and civil society sectors, including:

 Regional Network Secretariat